hypernumbers/learn_elisp_the_hard_way/contents/lesson-2-5-arrays-and-sequences.rst

 Difference Between Strings And Vectors
 --------------------------------------

-In eLisp a string is simply an array whose elements consists of the integers which represent unicode points.
-A vector is a general array whose elements are any valid eLisp term.
+In Elisp a string is simply an array whose elements consists of the integers which represent unicode points.
+A vector is a general array whose elements are any valid Elisp term.

 -------------------
 Why Only 1D Arrays?
 -------------------

 Arrays are 1 dimensional only.
-Given that the elements of a vector can consist of other valid eLisp symbol, multi-dimensional arrays can be implemented as vectors of vectors.
+Given that the elements of a vector can consist of other valid Elisp symbol, multi-dimensional arrays can be implemented as vectors of vectors.

 ---------------
 Creating Arrays